aoijs/documentation/functions/usdchannelmessageexists.md

----
-description: Checks if given message exists in the given channel.
-Returns true/false
----

 # $messageExists

 This function will check if the indicated message exists on the indicated channel, as result will return true/false depending if it exists or not.